rails/rails/guides/source/action_view_overview.md

 <%= render "application/footer" %>
 ```

 Here, the `_ad_banner.html.erb` and `_footer.html.erb` partials could contain content that is shared among many pages in your application.
-You don't need to see the details of these sections when you're concentrating on a particular page.
+You don't need to see the details of these sections when you're focused on a Products' page.

+The above example also uses the `_product.html.erb` partial.
+This partial contains details for rendering an individual product and is used to render each product in the collection `@products`.

+### Partial Template Inheritance

 TIP: View partials rely on the same [Template
 Inheritance](/layouts_and_rendering.html#template-inheritance) as templates and